raymansarowa976/personal-website/README.md

 # personal-website
 Just my personal website.
-Plan to post stuff relevant to my life on here once it is completed
+Plan to post stuff relevant to my life on here once it is completed.
+Docs folder contains tech stack and architecture.